mattv8/bedrock-multisite-docker/README.md

-# Bedrock Docker Multisite Development Stack
+# Bedrock Wordpress Multisite Docker Development Stack

 A Docker-based development environment for Bedrock WordPress multisite, designed to streamline local development, version control, and CI/CD integration.
 This setup is optimized for developers working in a multisite environment and makes it easy to manage WordPress installations in a consistent, containerized environment.